Jesse Lingard: Senior

 After Michael Carrick and Jamie Vardy withdrew through injury, Lingard received his first call-up to the full England squad, for a friendly against France on 17 November 2015.
 He did not appear in the match.

-Lingard received his next call-up for World Cup qualifiers against Malta and Slovenia in October 2016.
+Lingard received his next call-up for 2018 FIFA World Cup qualifiers against Malta and Slovenia in October 2016.
 He made his debut against Malta, starting on the left wing as England won 2–0.
 Lingard scored his first goal on 23 March 2018, in a 1–0 win over the Netherlands in a friendly.

-In May 2018, Lingard was named in the 23-man England squad for the 2018 FIFA World Cup.
-On 24 June, Lingard scored his first ever World Cup goal in a 6–1 victory over Panama during their second group stage match.
+In May 2018, Lingard was named in the 23-man England squad for the 2018 World Cup.
+On 24 June, Lingard scored his first World Cup goal in a 6–1 victory over Panama during their second group stage match.
 During the tournament, Lingard received five starts, plus a substitute appearance in the third place play off against Belgium which saw England finish fourth in the tournament.

 During the November international break, Lingard scored the first goal in Wayne Rooney's farewell match against the USA on 15 November.
 On the following Sunday, Lingard scored the equaliser in 2–1 win over Croatia which put England top of their group and qualified them for the UEFA Nations League semi-finals to be held in June 2019.

-He was left out of the England squad for Euro 2020 qualifying matches in October 2019.
+Lingard was left out of the England squad for UEFA Euro 2020 qualifying matches in October 2019.
 His performances while on loan with West Ham United, since January 2021, earned Lingard a recall to the England squad in March 2021.
-In May 2021 he was named in the provisional England squad for Euro 2020, but later omitted from the final squad and named as a stand-by player for the finals.
+In May 2021, he was named in the provisional England squad for Euro 2020, but was omitted from the final squad and instead named as a stand-by player for the tournament.

+During the September 2021 international break, Lingard scored two goals in a 2022 World Cup qualification match against Andorra, an eventual 4–0 win.

 Personal life

 Lingard was born in England, and his paternal grandparents are emigrants from Saint Vincent and the Grenadines.
-Lingard is a cousin of Everton and England women's international footballer Gabby George.
+Lingard is a cousin of Manchester United and England women's international footballer Gabby George.

 His parents separated when Lingard was very young, and his grandfather would take him to training and was his biggest supporter.
 He lived partially with his grandparents and also with his mother, as she suffered with depression, and struggled to get out of bed.
 Due to his mother suffering from mental health issues, Lingard needed to care for his younger siblings, Jasper, and Daisy-Boo.

-Lingard has a daughter named Hope, whom he co-parents with fitness model former girlfriend Rebecca Halliday.
+Lingard has a daughter from a relationship with fitness model and former girlfriend Rebecca Halliday.

-Media

-Two of Lingard's goal celebrations are featured in the EA Sports' FIFA video game series.
-His imaginary flute playing celebration appears in FIFA 18, and the 'Milly Rock' dance celebration features in FIFA 19.